clothestogather/web-app/README.md

 - provide AI try-on function
 - alerts when there is overconsumption

-Please check the other [repository](https://github.com/clothestogather/Virtual-Try-On) that has an implementation of the AI try-on function.
+**Important**: Please check the other [repository](https://github.com/clothestogather/Virtual-Try-On) that has an implementation of the AI try-on function.

 ---